erigontech/diagnostics/README.md

 ## Command line arguments

 Operator can look at the command line arguments that were used to launch Erigon node.
-The corresponding code in Erigon is in the file `diagnostics/cmd_line.go`.
+The corresponding code in Erigon is in the file `internal/erigon_node/erigon_client.go`.
-The code on the side of the diagnostics system is spread across files `cmd/ui_handler.go` (invocation of `processCmdLineArgs` function), `cmd/cmd_line.go`, `assets/template/session.html` (html template, the part where the button `Fetch Cmd Line` is defined with the javascript handler), `assets/script/session.js` (function `fetchContent`), `assets/template/cmd_line.html` (html template for the content fetched by the `fetchContent` javascript function and inserted into the HTML div element).
+The code on the side of the diagnostics system is spread across files `api/ui_handler.go` (invocation of `CMDLineArgs` method), `internal/erigon_node/erigon_client.go`, `assets/template/session.html` (html template, the part where the button `Fetch Cmd Line` is defined with the javascript handler), `assets/script/session.js` (function `fetchContent`), `assets/template/cmd_line.html` (html template for the content fetched by the `fetchContent` javascript function and inserted into the HTML div element).

 ![cmd line](/_images/cmd_line.png)

 ## Flags
 Operator can look at the flags that are set in cli context by the user to launch Erigon node.
-The corresponding code in Erigon is in the file `diagnostics/flags.go`.
+The corresponding code in Erigon is in the file `internal/erigon_node/erigon_client.go`.
 This is particularly useful when user launches Erigon using a config file with `--config` and [Command line arguments](#command-line-arguments) cannot fully capture the true state of the 'launch setting'.
 The returned flags are the result after parsing command line argument and config file by Erigon.

-The code on the side of the diagnostics system is spread across files `cmd/ui_handler.go` (invocation of `processFlags` function), `cmd/flags.go`, `assets/template/session.html` (html template the part where the button `Fetch Flags` is defined with the javascript handler), `assets/script/session.js` (function `fetchContent`), `assets/template/flags.html` (html template for the content fetched by the `fetchContent` javascript function and inserted into the HTML div element).
+The code on the side of the diagnostics system is spread across files `api/ui_handler.go` (invocation of `Flags` method), `internal/erigon_client.go`, `assets/template/session.html` (html template the part where the button `Fetch Flags` is defined with the javascript handler), `assets/script/session.js` (function `fetchContent`), `assets/template/flags.html` (html template for the content fetched by the `fetchContent` javascript function and inserted into the HTML div element).

 ![flags](/_images/flags.png)